-· · Security Investment Requirements Other Terms and Requirements Units of the master UCITS At least 85% of assets.
-The master UCITS cannot charge any fees for buying or redeeming shares/units.
-Derivatives, ancillary cash and cash equivalents Up to 15% of assets.
+Security Investment Requirements Other Terms and Requirements Units held in the master UCITS At least 85% of assets.
+None.
+Derivatives, ancillary liquid assets Up to 15% of assets.
 Derivatives must only be used for hedging.
-In measuring derivatives exposure, the feeder fund must combine its own direct exposure with the exposure of the master UCITS.
+In measuring its global exposure, the feeder fund must combine its own direct exposure with the actual exposure or potential maximum global exposure of the masterUCITS.